cs231n/cs231n.github.io/assignments/2018/assignment2.md

 Open up either `PyTorch.ipynb` or `TensorFlow.ipynb`.
 There, you will learn how the framework works, culminating in training a  convolutional network of your own design on CIFAR-10 to get the best performance you can.

-**NOTE:** At this time, the PyTorch and TensorFlow notebooks are not finalized.
-We will update this page with a zip file containing the two notebooks as soon as they are completed.
+**NOTE: Once again, at this time, the PyTorch and TensorFlow notebooks are not finalized.
+We will update this page with a zip file containing the two notebooks as soon as they are completed!**

 ### Submitting your work